PostHog/posthog.com/contents/handbook/company/offsites.md

 Many of our company offsites involve team members traveling abroad, and although we hope that these trips are uneventful and safe for all, in the event of an accident or medical emergency, we carry travel insurance through as well as general & auto liability policies through our partner [Embroker](https://www.embroker.com).

-In the event of an emergency, please cover any related expenses (ideally on your company card) and keep receipts, and then reach out to either Charles or Grace as soon as possible.
+In the event of an emergency, please cover any related expenses (ideally on your company card) and keep receipts, and then reach out to either Charles as soon as possible.
 We will assist with making a claim based on our [policy binders](https://drive.google.com/drive/folders/1nMoHL_W9sW5IqAsILGzQ8Tuz0RgDRXOj?usp=share_link).

 ## How to plan an offsite in 8 weeks - a checklist